-The transition from being an amature DJ to a world class producer
+The transition from being an amateur DJ to a world class producer

 I was always into Dj’ing.
-I started as a DJ when I was 11 years old in my old bed room.
-At the time I was 13 I was already playing a the big clubs of Ney York City.
+I started as a DJ when I was 11 years old in my old bedroom.
+At the time I was 13 I was already playing at the big clubs of New York City.
 When I was about 14-15 years old I got into the studios, and for me it was a really natural transition, I didn’t really know what I was doing.
-Everything just passed very organic.
+Everything just passed very organically.
 The first time I ever worked at a really studio I was hooked, I fell in love immediately.
-I was super inquisitive, what’s this, what’s that?
-And started my passion of the art of making music, and it has been non-stop since then.
+I was super inquisitive, "what’s this?", "what’s that?", and started my passion for the art of making music, and it has been non-stop since then.

 I worked on Katy Perry’s first EP when she was signed to Virgin.
 I did a cover with Katy Perry of the outfield “Use your love”.
 With Thomas and Gee we had a crew called Da Mongoloids, a DJ collective between Armand Van Helden, Daft Punk, DJ Sneak, Roger Sanchez, Todd Terry, Ian Pooley, Laidback Luke, Basement Jaxx, and The Rhythm Masters, Da Shapeshifta Project, we were like the “Wu Tang” of house.
 We all worked together with remixes and music production.
 I was lucky enough to remix Revolution 909